-91. Implementing the result of the vote

-(1) If a proposal in terms of rule 90 (7) (a) or (b) is carried and a fine is imposed, the municipal manger must deduct the amount of such fine from the first next payment of the municipality due to the councillor concerned unless such councillor has paid the fine in cash before payment is due to him or her.

-- (2) If a proposal in terms of rule 90 (7) (a) or (b) is made and carried that the relevant councillor must be suspended or be removed as a councillor, the municipal manager must forthwith make such an application to the MEC. - (3) If the MEC, on application by the council, suspends the relevant councillor, he or she is, despite any rule to the contrary, deemed to have been absent with leave from any meeting he or she would have been required to attend had he or she not been so suspended.
+- 89. Implementing the result of the vote - (1) If a proposal in terms of rule 88 (7)(a) or (b) is carried and a fine is imposed, the municipal manger must deduct the amount of such fine from the first next payment of the municipality due to the councillor concerned unless such councillor has paid the fine in cash before payment is due to him or her. - (2) If a proposal in terms of rule 88 (7)(a) or (b) is made and carried that the relevant councillor must be removed from office or be suspended, the municipal manager must forthwith make such an application to the MEC. - (3) If the MEC, on application by the council: - (a) suspends the relevant councillor, he or she shall, despite any rule to the contrary in these by-laws, be deemed to have been absent with leave from any meeting he or she would have been required to attend had he or she not been so suspended. - (b) removes the councillor concerned from office, then such councillor shall cease to be a councillor from the date that the decision of the MEC is conveyed to the municipal manager.

-92. Investigating the matter further
+90. Investigating the matter further